camunda/camunda-modeler/docs/element-templates/README.md

 To remove an applied template from an element, either the *Unlink* or *Remove* function can be used:

-* *Remove*: Remove the element template from the `camunda:modelerTemplate` property and also reset all properties of the respective element.
+* *Remove*: Remove the element template from the `modelerTemplate` property and also reset all properties of the respective element.
-* *Unlink*: Remove the element template from the `camunda:modelerTemplate` property but keep the properties which were set.
+* *Unlink*: Remove the element template from the `modelerTemplate` property but keep the properties which were set.

 ![Unlink or Remove](./unlink-remove.png)